Documentation Index

 - Index efficiency.
 Equality indexes on the tenant property resolve tenant-scoped queries without scanning unrelated data.

 - Full flexibility.
 The application layer decides how tenancy is modeled, scoped, and enforced.
-Helix Enterprise provides the primitives; the application owns the policy.
+Helix Cloud provides the primitives; the application owns the policy.

 Tenant-Partitioned Search Indexes